I've definitely met my goals for today, having worked 4 + hours on projects today.

 After a Birthday Dinner with friends and watching Sherlock Holmes with the husband; I got to work by first sewing on the internal lacing of my bustle.
 I still don't think I have the correct tension, but I know the lacing needs to stretch a bit.

-t to work sewing the back pleats of the underskirt and giving them a spin on the dress form.
+After tying up the bustle, I went to work sewing the back pleats of the underskirt and giving them a spin on the dress form.
 Much better!!
 The final fitting and the waistband will have to wait for the corset and the petticoats layers.

 The goals for Thursday (Day 4) will be: